-The history of Egyptian funerals, Assyrian, Hindu, Muslim, various Christian sects, all explained in bite sized morsels.
+The history of Egyptian funerals, Assyrian, Hindu, Muslim, various Christian sects, are all explained in bite-sized morsels.

 While we often think of grand Daimler limousines as the staple hearse for English funerals, they are actually declining in popularity — the point that a recent Bond Movie struggled to find enough to offer the classic image of a funeral cortege.
 Although the funeral hearse in resplendent Union Jack colours wasn’t one of the ones used

 Elsewhere, this tube geek learned that two people have used the London Underground to travel to their funeral – William Gladstone and Thomas Barnardo.
 Now I have an aim to make it three!